-The Area, delay and power of the SQRT CSLA and MSQRT CSLA which are generated from the reports are used in the table to find out the percentage increase or decrease.
+The area, delay and power of the SQRT CSLA and MSQRT CSLA which are generated from the reports are used in the table to find out the percentage increase or decrease.
 The positive numbers in the percentage column shows that there is a percentage decrease and the negative numbers are an indication of percentage increase.